Super 8 film: Educational use

 Super 8 can still be found at a few select higher educational institutions offering film production courses including the program at Chaffey College in Southern California.
 It is more common to find Super 8 film in art programs.
 These programs use the analog experience of film for its own creative potential rather than use Super 8 to teach traditional modern production methods.
 Art programs on many levels, such as this program put on in Santa Clarita California at ArtTree for students aged 10 to 15, teach the basic nature of film.
 Other programs such as "Do A Shot" sponsored by Pro8mm and Kodak give individuals a chance to experience film by lending film and cameras to a select group at film festivals and trade events like this film festival at The Art Center College of Art & Design.

 Several post-secondary institutions in the United States continue to utilize Super 8 in Film and Cinema programs.
 For example, both City College of San Francisco's Cinema Department and the University of North Texas' Radio, Television and Film Department require the use of Super 8.

 This experience provides students with the basics of film production and editing.
 Importantly, it also emphasizes the need for detailed pre-production planning, especially for in-camera edits.
 Further, the use of Super 8 leads students into the Regular 16 and Super 16 films shot in higher-level courses.

 In popular culture

+Australian band TISM references Super-8 in their song Neighbours – Everybody Loves Good Neighbours in a way that suggests using Super-8 is more artistic than video.

 The plot of the 2011 film Super 8 involves a group of teenagers in the fictional Ohio town of Lillian filming their own Super 8 movie depicting their experience with a landlocked alien in the summer of 1979.
 One of the cameras featured in the film is a Kodak Ektasound 130 movie camera produced and sold by Kodak in the early 1970s.

 The 2012 film Sinister contains Super 8 shots used to depict the various gruesome murders.